intel-iot-devkit/iot-devkit-samples/temperature-lcd/README.md

 # Display Temperature on LCD Sample

+## Deprecation Notice
+This sample will be removed from future releases of Intel System Studio.
+It will be available on previous release branches on https://github.com/intel-iot-devkit/iot-devkit-samples

 ## Introduction
 This sample demonstrates use of a temperature sensor and LCD in SEED Grove* Starter Kit.